aol/cyclops/cyclops-monad-api/readme.md

 # cyclops-monad-api

+cyclops-monad-api is normally used by other cyclops modules, but library writers may like to make use of it.
+Instructions to import it in standalone format are at the bottom of this page.

 An alternative to higher-kinded types for providing a common interface over classes that define map / flatMap / filter (etc) methods or their equivalent.

 Works by either using a registered 'Comprehender' that handles the actual method invocations, or by taking advantage of InvokeDynamic facility introduced in Java 7 that can make the performance of a dynamic method call almost equivalent to a static call.